-Smart Slab showcases a new generation of a radically optimised digital building processes from design to fabrication.
-It utilises 3D printing as a way to automate and optimise the most labour-intense process in concrete construction: fabricating the formwork.
-Smart Slab combines the excellent structural properties of concrete with the geometric freedom of 3D printing.
-Through 3D-printed formwork, Smart Slab takes full advantage of the plasticity of concrete to create a highly optimised building component featuring intricate ornamental structures which create a rich architectural experience.
+The key benefit of 3D printing is that geometric complexity and customisation do not increase production cost and time.
+As limitations on the size and resolution of 3D-printed objects disappear, the technology becomes more relevant to life-size architectural construction.Smart Slab showcases a new generation of a radically optimised digital building processes from design to fabrication.
+It utilises 3D printing as a way to automate and optimise the most labour-intense process in concrete construction: fabricating the formwork.Through 3D-printed formwork, Smart Slab takes full advantage of the plasticity of concrete to create a highly optimised building component featuring intricate ornamental structures which create a rich architectural experience.

 In Smart Slab, details for the façade interface and for technical installations such as sprinklers and lighting are embedded into the prefabricated elements to reduce construction height and to avoid complexity on the construction site.

 Planning software was developed to integrate the fabrication parameters into the early design phase.
 This software allows for optimisation of the slab design, automatic detailing, cost control and the direct export of fabrication data relating to the formwork.

 Prof. Dr. Benjamin Dillenburger, Digital Building Technologies Group, ETH Zurich

 Prof. Dr. Robert Flatt, Chair of Physical Chemistry of Building Materials, ETH Zurich

 Prof. Dr. Joseph Schwartz, Chair of Structural Design, ETH Zurich

 Dr. Mania Aghaei Meibodi (Project lead), Mathias Bernhard, Andrei Jipa, Demetris Shammas, Rena Giesecke, Jesus Medina, Melina Mezari, Matthias Leschok, Dr. Timothy Wangler, Nicolas Ruffray, Dr. Marco Bahr